AZNH7/track_jobApplications/README.md

 - Streamlit for the amazing web framework
 - Docker for containerization
 - Ollama for local AI capabilities (runs on host machine)
-- All the open-source libraries that make this project possible